AlexGlezY/UAM_APPrende/README.md

 -client side digit "npm run build"

--"npm start" in roomt to run
+"npm start" in root to run

 -use localhost:8080